mstm-63/CodePair/README.md

-# Code Pair
+# Peer Share
-Code Pair is a platform where users can share an interactive editor and write code together.
+Peer Share is a code pair platform where users can share an interactive editor and write code together.
 It has language support for C++, Java and python.
 This application is based on the concept of operational transformation which forms the basis for a shared editor.
 Video calling is also provided within this application.
 It has some similar features as provided by [HackerRank's CodePair](https://www.hackerrank.com/products/codepair/) platform.

 ### Demo link: [https://codepair.netlify.app/](https://codepair.netlify.app/)